 As nearly every Rye homeowner knows, putting an addition on your house usually means angst-filled sleepless nights.
 But a short presentation by Triton Construction’s project manager Kevin Sawyer was blessedly void of any controversy.
 “We’ve accomplished $2 million worth of work over the summer,” he noted proudly.
 Sawyer’s presentation showed before-and-after photos of the locker room renovations, and the completion of the renovation of rooms 236, 236A, 238, 246, and 246A.

 Except for a slight delay in receiving the actual lockers for the locker rooms, there are no delays.
 The lockers are expected by October 11.
 Sawyer noted that the placement of concrete footings and the foundation for the Science Wing are on schedule and that structural steel will be going up next month.
+If you want to make sure that your building’s foundation is rock-solid and free from potential issues, it’s essential to consult with experienced foundation experts, click here to contact one.

 The audience was largely free of parents commenting on the April test coaching controversy, but that didn’t mean the subject was buried.
 As proof that the matter is still percolating, Board of Education President Laura Slack addressed the topic head on with a prepared statement aimed at quashing rampant rumors.
 Slack noted the rule that no hearings can be held in the summer and that no official charges have been filed yet.
 She also stressed that any final decision would be made by a majority vote and not a unanimous one.
 This was the first time the District and the Board have addressed rumors surrounding the case.